ChrisGanbare/Daily_Report/README.md

 **Version: 2.0.0**

-ZR Daily Report is a modern, web-based application designed to generate daily and monthly consumption error reports for cutting fluid equipment.
+ZR Daily Report is a modern, web-based application designed to generate daily consumption error reports for cutting fluid equipment.
 This version replaces the old GUI-based workflow with a streamlined, browser-based interface.

 ## ✨ Features